 - 7on the screen

-- 12It follows that pattern.This poem demonstrates the common elements that are used to write poems for children.
+- 12This poem demonstrates the common elements that are used to write poems for children.
 The topic is fun and imaginative.
 Rhyming couplets are used and a certain meter is applied to give it rhythm and musicality.
 Now it's your turn!
 Try to write a poem for children using the techniques we have discussed, then share them with us in the comments section below.
 You can also leave suggestions in the comments section and in the section below this video, you'll also find links to the other videos in this poetry series, so have a look at them and let us know what you think.
 You've been watching VisiHow.
-Goodbye!Advertisement
+Goodbye!It follows that pattern.Advertisement

 Video: Write Poems for Children